Milaweak/milaweak/README.md

 ## 🎨 About Me

 - 🌈 Passionate about creating visually appealing and user-friendly websites.
+- 🎨 (Talented?) illustrator specializing in creating humoristic doodles and sci-fi fictions.
 - 💻 Currently learning HTML, CSS, JS, React, PhP (Symfony, Laravel) to bring my ideas to life.
 - 🌱 Excited to collaborate and learn from fellow developers in the community.
 - 📚 Constantly exploring new design trends and best practices.